 - Chia seeds Added to achieve a thicker consistency.
 Chia seeds are a good source of Omega-3 fatty acids.

-How to Make This Kid-Approved Dressing
+How to Make This Homemade Caesar Dressing Recipe

-Expert Tips
+Helpful Tips

 - To thicken this salad dressing, add more chia seeds.